AgusJuarez22/Notio/README.md

-# NOTE-APP
+# Notio
-this app is still in development
+this app is still in developmen